Kopano2303/The-Pizza-Joint/Miscellaneous/readme.md

-This is a pizza website that contains HTML and CSS.
+This is a pizza website that contains HTML, CSS and Javascript.
-It has basic web structure, and styling.
+The pizza joint has web structure, styling and responsivness

 Features :
 Works on desktop and mobile phone
 It has Home,About,Contact,Menu,Order Now pages.
-Basic CSS styling
+CSS styling
+Javascript for response

 File and folder structure :
 The Pizza joint/